-Patient undergoing a skin examination and treatment advice on classic dermatology.
-A specialist in skin health and skin diseases examines and explains the skin of the female patient in the bright rooms of the Frankfurt dermatology practice.
+A patient undergoing a skin examination and treatment consultation in classical dermatology.
+A specialist in skin health and skin diseases examines and explains the female patient's skin in the bright rooms of the Frankfurt dermatology practice.

 Warts